 Flipping the blade on your safety razor is a common trick that supposedly helps extend the life of your razor blade while providing a closer, cleaner shave.
-But is there any truth in this shaving hack?
+But should you flip the blade on a double-edge safety razor?
+What about how to flip a razor blade in the first place?

 For a more in-depth look at what the benefits are of flipping the razor blade, keep reading.
 You’ll also get some additional tips to help extend the life of your safety razor blades.

-Is it good to flip over your double-edge razor blades in a safety razor?
+Is it good to flip the blade on a double-edge safety razor?

 Which way up does a razor blade go?